 VHS Revival brings you all the box office and rental happenings from March 1988

-Comedy would be the order of the day in theatres back in March 1988, with some low-key brat pack entries, overbearing sequels and an emerging director who wowed with the kind of visuals that would land him a rather lucrative comic book franchise in the coming months.
+Comedy was the order of the day in theatres back in March 1988, with low-key brat pack entries, overbearing sequels and an emerging director who wowed with the kind of visuals that would land him a rather lucrative comic book franchise in the coming months.

 Bob Swaim was feeling less jovial with his well-received romantic thriller Masquerade.
 The movie would star a young Meg Tilly as Olivia, a recently orphaned millionairess who finds love with Rob Lowe’s yacht racing captain.
 Forced to live with her gold-digging stepfather and his girlfriend, Olivia finds relief in her dashing new beau, but when a cop friend turns a blind eye to some incriminating evidence she begins to realise that he isn’t all that he seems.

 Written by TV stalwart Dick Wolf (Miami Vice), Masquerade was nominated for the 1989 Edgar Alan Poe Award for Best Motion Picture.
-The movie was considered mushy in some quarters, though the already Oscar nominated Tilly would once again turn heads with her airy diction and trademark dreaminess.
-The movie would also feature a topless role for Sex and the City‘s Kim Cattrall, creating a persona that would contribute to her later being cast in the series as empowered harlot Samantha Jones.
+The movie was considered mushy in some quarters, though the already Oscar-nominated Tilly would once again turn heads with her airy diction and trademark dreaminess.
+The movie would also feature a topless role for Sex and the City‘s Kim Cattrall, a persona that would contribute to her casting as empowered, big city harlot Samantha Jones.